filippavic/anthem/README.md

 It was built as a project for *Social Networks* course at the Faculty of Electrical Engineering and Computing, Zagreb.
 ## Features

-- Cross platform
+- Cross-platform
-- Twitter login
+- Twitter login - used to discover followed artists
 - Music recommender
 - *Music map* - discover music loved by nearby users